HomeGlossary › Australian Blue Cypress

 The Full Story

-Australian Blue Cypressis derived from the wood of the Callitr is intratropic a tree, native to the northern regions of Australi a.
-This tree is respected for its aromatic properties and for its resilience to the harsh Australian climate.
-Traditionally, Indigenous Australians have utilized the wood for various purposes, including crafting tools and constructing shelters.
-The oil extracted from this wood has grown in contemporary use, known for scent profile and versatility.
+Australian Blue Cypress is derived from the wood of Callitris intratropica, a tree native to the northern regions of Australia.
+It is valued for its aromatic properties and its resilience to the harsh Australian climate.
+Indigenous Australians have traditionally used the wood for tools and shelters, and the oil is now used in perfumery.

 Origin and Production